All About Office Machine Operators

 Job Demand for Office Machine Operators

 In the United States, there were 59,900 jobs for Office Machine Operator in 2016.
 There is little to no growth in job opportunities for Office Machine Operator.
-The BLS estimates 5,100 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 5,100 job openings in this field each year.

 The states with the most job growth for Office Machine Operator are Nevada, Maryland, and Washington.
 Watch out if you plan on working in Vermont, New Mexico, or Maine.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Office Machine Operators is somewhere between $22,350 and $49,920.